Afridocs/GLBackend/REST-spec.md

 `/submission/<submission_id>`

-Returns the currently submitted fields and material filenames and size, this is the only interface giving back the complete submission status (GET only)
+Returns the currently submitted fields, filenames and size, this is the only interface giving back the complete submission status (GET only) all the files submitted now are part of the first Folder.

 `/submission/<submission_id>/submit_fields`